Skip to main contentSkip to navigationSkip to search

 Recursion integrates advanced AI with machine learning, creating a sector-defining company in drug discovery and development.
 Its strategy rests on three core pillars:

-In 2024, Recursion announced its strategic combination with Exscientia, another leading AI drug discovery company, combining two of the most advanced platforms in the field and significantly expanding its pipeline and capabilities in precision chemistry.
+Last year, Recursion joined forces with Exscientia, another leading AI drug discovery company, combining two of the most advanced platforms in the field and significantly expanding its pipeline and capabilities in precision chemistry.

 Kinnevik views Recursion as the leading AI-native drug discovery and development company.
 Its strong capital base, proven execution and ability to scale its platform across both internal and partnered pipelines position it to capture multi-billion-dollar milestone payments in the years ahead.